jduval7/Shopping-Spree/README.md

   Run docker-compose up --build node to run the server

-  * make sure to change your security groups on ec2 to handle traffic to port you make the request to i.e. 3000
+  * Make sure to change your security groups on ec2 to handle traffic to the port you make the request to i.e. 3000
 ```